Characters: Avatar: The Last Airbender: The Fire Nation

 - Noodle Incident: We never found out exactly how he managed to escape his cell on the Day of Black Sun.

 - Not-So-Harmless Villain: Not that any of the characters ever treat him like he is, but as far as the audience is concerned for most of Season 1, he's Zuko's uncle, goofy teacher, and sidekick.
-In the Season 1 finale, however, we see how devious he can be when he and Zuko outplay Zhao, but it's when he learns that Zhao plans to kill the Moon that Iroh shows just what a Badass he truly is- he drops the whimsical facade and demands Zhao stops his crazy plan, and effortless curb stompes Zhao's Elite Mooks when Zhao doesn't listen.
+In the Season 1 finale, however, we see how devious he can be when he and Zuko outplay Zhao, but it's when he learns that Zhao plans to kill the Moon that Iroh shows just what a Badass he truly is- he drops the whimsical facade and demands Zhao stops his crazy plan, and effortless curb stomps Zhao's Elite Mooks when Zhao doesn't listen.

 - The Obi-Wan: He's a wise old mentor who helps Zuko when they're both in exile.
+Even though they're enemies, he also helps Toph and Aang through their own turmoil.

 - Obfuscating Stupidity: